Great Lakes Water Analysis Tool

 - Compare funding definition criteria across states

-- Test how alternative definitions or criteria would change real-world outcomes
+- Scenario test how changes would affect real-world outcomes

 Instead of static reports, users get a living interface to explore the equity impacts of water policy decisions.